standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Placement of Extensions

-As mentioned above, if no mapping rule is found for a property, an extension will be automatically created.
+As mentioned above, if no mapping rule is found for a property, an extension to the FHIR resource or profile will be automatically created.
 By default, the extension will be a top-level element in the FHIR profile.
 Sometimes you may want the extension to appear in a different place, perhaps inside a nested element.
 To put the extension precisely where you want it, you can map to FHIR paths that include `extension`.

-Here's an example involving AdverseEvent:
+Here's an example involving the FHIR resource [AdverseEvent](https://www.hl7.org/fhir/adverseevent.html):

 `PotentialCause.CauseCategory maps to suspectEntity.extension`